karthik-sr87/office-js-docs-pr/docs/publish/publish.md

 ## Allow the correct domains

 Published add-ins need access to web services.
-The following information needs to be available and accessible by certain domains:
+The following resources need to be available and accessible by certain domains:

 - The taskpane URL.
 - Add-in resources (such as icons for add-in commands and support URLs).
 - [Custom Functions JSON metadata](../excel/custom-functions-json.md).

-For add-ins published to AppSource, those resources need to be accessible by the following domains:  <list of domains>
+When using add-ins published to AppSource, those resources need to be accessible by the following domains:  <list of domains>

-Add-ins deployed through centralized deployment or other non-AppSource means need their resources to be accessible by the any domains that the add-in will be used on Office for Web (e.g., contoso.sharepoint.com or contoso.onmicrosoft.com).
+When using add-ins deployed through centralized deployment or other non-AppSource means, those resources to be accessible by any domains that the add-in will be used on in conjunction with Office for the Web (e.g., contoso.sharepoint.com or contoso.onmicrosoft.com).

 ## See also